ntesmail/ftl2html/README.md

 ## Syntax

-ftl2html is a clean, no dependency module for covert freemarker to html.
+It just like freemarker syntax with a little extend.
 Here is a simple example:

 ```freemarker
 <i>${test1}</i><i>${test2!"no"}</i><i>${common}</i>